peter88213/PyWriter/docs/document_types.md

 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.
+-   Paragraphs starting with `> ` are formatted as quotations.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
 -   Comments within scenes are written back as scene titles if surrounded by `~`.